canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 *At Higher Levels:* When you cast this spell using a spell slot of 2nd level or higher, both the temporary hit points and the cold damage increase by 5 for each slot level above 1st.
 {% endcapture %}

-{% include hidden.html content=armorofagathys id="armorofagathys title="Armor of Agathys" %}
+{% include hidden.html content=armorofagathys id="armorofagathys" title="Armor of Agathys" %}

 ## Features
 ### Class features